AkrosAG/Akros-Marketplace/Architecture/arc42-template-EN.md

 ---------------------

 This document describes the Akros Marketplace, short AMP, which is an application for companies internal advertising.
+Akros Marketplace is used for search and advertise an appartement, a room a roommate.
+The application can be expanded to include additional categories to search and advertise e.g. ridesharing.

 Quality Goals {#_quality_goals}
 -------------